 Corporate Taxation (2 hrs.)

 The law of taxation as applied to corporations and their shareholders in the various contexts of corporate life, including incorporation, distributions, redemptions, liquidations and reorganizations.
-Prerequisite: Federal Income Taxation.
+Students will review relevant statutes, regulations, case law and IRS guidance.
+Students will also be introduced to tax research.
+Prerequisite: Federal Income Taxation or permission of instructor.
 Mr. Netram.

 The course entails the study of the fundamental principles in the fields of agency, unincorporated businesses, corporations, and securities regulation, examined in relation to the functioning of the corporate enterprise.
 Both publicly owned and closely held corporations are considered, with detailed consideration of basic formation, issues of governance, and shareholder rights, as well as additional attention to more advanced areas relating to conflicts of corporate control, questions of corporate responsibility, and shareholder input in corporate decision making, and federal regulation of capital formation and investor interests.
 Prof. Duggin, Prof. Lipton, Prof. Schooner.